Theokinesis?

 Theokinesis is a growing pedagogy and so is consistently tinkering with itself.

-Dance as Prayer
+Movement as Prayer

 My butoh is a prayer.